chang111/CIKM2020-AnalystCup/README.md

 In this fold, we provide our code in the challenge:
   * At first, we strongly recommend you reading the EDA.ipynb, you can get some insight of this challenge:
   * Then you can run the preprocess.py to get the used feature.
-  * Finally you can the prediction by running:
+  * Finally you can get the prediction by running:
   ```bash
   >>python model_average_stack.py
   ```
-  * After the test finishes, we can get the prediction result under the fold.
+  * After all the test finishes, you can get the prediction result under the fold.
+But this progress will be longer.